wantenglim/Cut-the-Weight/README.md

 10. E-Receipt

-At the end, user can click Proceed to Pay button to print their e-receipt.
+At the end, user can click Proceed to Pay button to print their e-receipt and exit.

 ![E-Receipt](https://github.com/wantenglim/Cut-the-Weight/blob/main/Images/E-Receipt.PNG)